Short answer

 Common reasons for back-on-market status

 Inspection findings.
-The most common cause in Greater Seattle's older housing stock.
-A buyer's inspection revealed a condition — sewer line damage, structural issue, drainage or moisture problem, electrical system concern, roof failure — that the buyer was not willing to accept at the agreed price.
+A common cause in Greater Seattle's older housing stock.
+A buyer's inspection may reveal a condition — sewer line damage, structural issue, drainage or moisture problem, electrical system concern, roof failure — that the buyer was not willing to accept at the agreed price.
 The seller may have declined to repair or credit; the buyer may have terminated under the inspection contingency.

 Financing fallout.
 The buyer's financing fell through after mutual acceptance — due to a job change, a change in credit profile, an appraisal that came in low and created a gap neither party resolved, or a property condition that affected loan eligibility.
 This reason is less about the property and more about the buyer who exited.